Pierre-Lannoy/wp-oembed-manager/readme.txt

 * allow/disallow other websites to embed your content;
 * conditionally allow/disallow the display of embedded content on your site;
-* fine tune the way oEmbed operates in the WordPress core.
+* fine tune the way oEmbed operates in the WordPress core;
+* list, clear and update/create oEmbed cached items.

 To conditionally allow/disallow the display of embedded content, oEmbed Manager fully integrates with: